 In general, the policy will be zero tolerance.
 It is better to expect this than to hope for any different interpretation or enforcement.
-(Refer to the Archdiocesan Drug Policy)

 GUM

 It has become more and more difficult to keep up with the amount of inappropriately discarded gum on school property.
 Not only is this a hygienic problem, but it has now become an economic problem for the school.
 We will therefore assess an automatic \$25 fine to any student who is issued a gum chewing detention.
 All fines will be charged to the student's FACTS account.